How to Leverage an Email QR Code for a Remarkable Customer Experience

 For instance, let’s say you have attached a QR Code on a package, but accidently a wrong email address got added as a recipient.
 What is the solution?
 With an editable QR Code, you can change the existing QR Code’s destination anytime via the Beaconstac dashboard.
 Hence, there is no need to reprint and reattach the QR Code code to the package.
 As a result, you can save up on time and printing costs.

-Avail your brand with an outstanding user experience and excellent email campaign using email QR Codes.
+Avail your brand with an outstanding user experience and excellent email campaign using a QR Code for email.

 It is crucial to test your QR Code before launching it.